SciCatProject/scicat-workshop/README.md

 - exercises:
   folder containing the notebooks template for each exercise
   - exercise_6.ipynb:
-    notebook template for the first exercise
+    notebook template for the first python exercise
+  - exercise_7.ipynb:
+    notebook template for the bonus python exercise
 - solutions:
   folder containins all the solutions to the exercises
-  - scicat-workshop-solutions.ipynb
+  - scicat-workshop-with-solutions.ipynb
-    notebook with prensentation and including solutions to the exercises
+    notebook with presentation and including solutions to the exercises
-  - scicat-workshop-solutions.html
+  - scicat-workshop-with-solutions.html
     slides with solutions
   - exercise_6_with_solution.ipynb
     python exercise with solution
+  - exercise_7_with_solution.ipynb
+    bonus python exercise with solution

 ## Environment setup
 Please check the [setup file](./environment/SETUP.md) in the environment folder to create the environments and get started.